Neck and arm pain – Cervical radiculopathy

 Surgery should only be an option if you do not improve with other care, or if there is an urgent need to do so, for example, if you have compression of the spinal cord causing central stenosis.

-How long will it take to get better is a unique process, depending on the duration of the symptoms, the severity of the injury and how well patients can avoid the daily stresses and strains to the neck that aggravate and irritate the condition.
-Most cases of cervical radiculopathy are self-limiting and go away on their own.
+How long it will take to get better is a unique process, depending on the duration of the symptoms, the severity of the injury and how well patients can avoid the daily stresses and strains to the neck that aggravate and irritate the condition.
+The good news is that most cases of cervical radiculopathy are self-limiting and go away on their own!

 Pain Distribution with Cervical Radiculopathy